ladder/stepstool/readme.md

 * Gemify
 * Add more endpoints
-* Kill MARC once and for all, and user in a golden age of library metadata
+* Kill MARC once and for all, and usher in a golden age of library metadata